Mikejo5000/vsts-docs-pr/docs/pipelines/tasks/package/nuget.md

 </table>

 ## End-to-end example

+::: moniker range="> tfs-2018"
 You want to package and publish some projects in a C# class library to your Azure Artifacts feed.
+::: moniker-end
+::: moniker range="<= tfs-2018"
+You want to package and publish some projects in a C# class library to your TFS Package Management feed.
+::: moniker-end

 ```
 `-- Message